 2. From Commoditised to Value-Add

-Integration and embedding the services throughout the customer journey will be key to driving engagement in a more holistic insurance offering.
-Similarly, embedding insurance propositions alongside other products and services at point-of-sale helps to position insurance as an integrated offering, rather than an optional add-on that is often considered after sale.
+Integration and embedding the services throughout the customer journey will drive engagement in a more holistic insurance offering.
+Similarly, embedding insurance propositions alongside other products and services at point-of-sale helps position insurance as an integrated offering – rather than an optional add-on often considered after sale.

 3. Streamline the end-to-end customer experience